jnhoogstra/Steam_NLP_ReviewPredict/Notebooks/individual/elliotts_notebook/README.md

 **Authors:** Elliott Iturbe,  Jacob Hoogstra, Griffin Riner

 ## Overview
-The goal of this project is to discover how to make the most profitable movie possible in order to make business recommendations to Microsoft.
-Descriptive analyses of a variety of data on previously released movies reveal that the most profitable movie Microsoft could make is an adventure movie with an NR rating, directed by Jean Negulsesco at Buena Vistas studios, with a runtime between 100 minutes and 131 minutes.
+The goal of this project is to create an NLP model that can predict if a user would like or not like a game and then combine a recommendation system to the NLP model.
+In order to give recommendations to the client on games they would like based off the review they created for the previous game.

 ## Business Problem
-Microsoft wants to open a movie studio that can compete with other successful movie studios.
-However, they lack knowledge about filmmaking.
-To help them in this area, we will find out how a variety of factors affect the popularity of movies and then offer recommendations.
+We set out to make it easier for Users to determing what game to play based off of review they wrote for a previous game that our  NLP model runs and then passes to our recommendation system which recommends games the user would be intrested in.

 ## Data
 We examined data on Steam Reviews for video games, data included steamid, appid, app_title, app_tags, review, fps, voted_up, clean_review.
-Depending on our diffrent phase of the project diffrent features where selected for our recommendation system: add title and app tags were used.
-But for our NLP models all feature.
+Depending on our diffrent phase of the project diffrent features where selected for our recommendation system: add title and app tags were used but for our NLP models all feature were used.

 ## Methods
 Our process started with organizing our data by combining and minipulating dataframes in order to creating a new one usable one.
-Data for our Nlp was then vectorized and then traintest split and ranthroughmuliple models until eventually we came to a conclusion for _____ to be used.
+Data for our NLP was then vectorized and then train test split and ran through muliple models until eventually we came to a conclusion for MultinomialNB model to be used.
 As for recommendation system sorting by specific values, and merging dataframes.
 While modeling our data, we used descriptive statistics to create helpful visuals that displayed our findings.
 Overall, our descriptive analysis is absolutely essential for anyone who wants to succeed in the movie industry.

 ## Results